Natan-1212/African-Attraction-Project/README.md

 # Wireframe
 images and json files are also incorrported with a fashion;

- 1) Home component provides introduction about the App
+ 1)Home component provides introduction about the App

  2)Contacts contains the contact address of the tourst attraction places tourists could call for detail information to the particular attraction.